ntechdevelopers/ntech.readmedoc/docs/source/coding/how_thing_work/how_jwt_token_works.rst

 **Why JWT is Important:**

 1. **Security:**

 JWTs are signed and optionally encrypted, ensuring the integrity and confidentiality of the data.

 2. **Statelessness:**

 Unlike traditional session cookies, JWTs are stateless and do not require server-side storage.

 3. **Scalability:**

 Because the server does not need to store session data, it is easier to scale horizontally.

 4. **Interoperability:**

 JWTs can be used across different domains and technologies, making them versatile for various applications.

+**The Token Lifecycle**

+If you think managing tokens is as simple as setting them to expire, you're in for a surprise.
+Let’s break down each step of the JWT lifecycle and why it matters:

+- **Access Token:**  Your JWT is created with a short lifespan, e.g., 15 minutes.
+Every time a user accesses protected resources, the access token is sent for validation.
+- **Token Expiry:**  Once the access token expires, it’s no longer valid.
+This limits the exposure window in case the token is compromised.
+- **Refresh Token:**  It’s stored securely and used to request a new access token without forcing the user to re-authenticate.
+The refresh token typically has a much longer expiration, days or weeks.
+- **Token Exchange:**  The server verifies the refresh token, and if valid, issues a fresh access token.
+This maintains session continuity, enhancing both security and user experience.
+- **Token Revocation:**  If any suspicious activity is detected or the user logs out, the refresh token can be revoked.
+By keeping a blacklist, the server ensures that compromised tokens can’t be reused.

+The result?
+Seamless authentication, robust security, and full control over token lifecycles.

+**The Risks of Poor Token Management**

+1. **No Expiration:**

+Tokens that don’t expire quickly expose the system to prolonged risk if they are stolen or compromised.
+Attackers could use them for extended periods.

+2. **Improper Refresh Token Management:**

+If refresh tokens are not securely stored or handled, they could be intercepted, giving attackers access to generate new tokens and hijack user sessions indefinitely.

+3. **No Blacklist or Revocation:**

+Without them, compromised tokens cannot be invalidated, allowing attackers to continue using them even after suspicious activity is detected.
+80% of security breaches happen because tokens aren't managed properly.
+Think about it.